jundalisay/superb/content/en/research/indian/gita/chapter-04.md

 Whose crave is gone, whose soul is liberate,
 Whose heart is set on truth--of such an one
 What work he does is work of sacrifice,
-Which passeth purely into ash and smoke
-Consumed upon the altar!
+Which passeth purely into ash and smoke consumed upon the altar!
 All's then God!

 - the sacrifice is Brahm
 - the ghee and grain are Brahm